 2 If you select the Infrastructure network type in the previous screen, skip to step 3.
 If you select the Ad-Hoc network type in the previous screen, a screen displays as follows.
-Select a channel number and wireless LAN mode and click Next to continue.
+Select a channel number and click Next to continue.

-Figure 22 Profile: Wireless Setting: Select a Channel
+Figure 21 Profile: Wireless Setting: Select a Channel

-Table 13 Profile: Wireless Setting: Select a Channel
+Table 12 Profile: Wireless Setting: Select a Channel

-LABEL DESCRIPTION Wireless Setting Wireless Mode Select 802.11g to have the G-170S connect to an IEEE 802.11g wireless device only and vice versa.
-Select 802.11b to have the G-170S connect to an IEEE 802.11b wireless device only and vice versa.
-Channel Select a channel number from the drop-down list box.
+LABEL DESCRIPTION Wireless Setting Ad-Hoc Channel Select a channel number from the drop-down list box.
 To associate to an ad-hoc network, you must use the same channel as the peer computer.
 Back Click Back to return to the Add New Profile screen.
 Next Click Next to confirm your selection and advance to the Encryption Type screen.
 Exit Click Exit to discard changes and return to the Add New Profile screen.

-3 If you select Infrastructure network type in the first screen, select WEP, WPA, WPA2, WPA-PSK, WPA2-PSK or 802.1x from the drop-down list box to enable data encryption.
+3 If you select Infrastructure network type in the first screen, select WEP, WPA, WPA2, WPA-PSK or WPA2-PSK from the drop-down list box to enable data encryption.
 If you select Ad-Hoc network type in the first screen, you can only use WEP encryption method.
-Otherwise, select DISABLE to allow the G-170S to communicate with the access points or other peer wireless computers without any data encryption and skip to step 6.
+Otherwise, select DISABLE to allow the G-302 v3 to communicate with the access points or other peer wireless computers without any data encryption and skip to step 6.